Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 histograms
 ----------
 This section contains the histograms that are valid for the current platform. ``Flag`` and ``count`` histograms are always created and submitted, with their default value being respectively ``false`` and ``0``.
-Other histogram types (`see here <https://developer.mozilla.org/en-US/docs/Mozilla/Performance/Adding_a_new_Telemetry_probe#Choosing_a_Histogram_Type>`_) are not created nor submitted if no data was added to them.
+Other histogram types (see :ref:`choosing-histogram-type`) are not created nor submitted if no data was added to them.
 The type and format of the reported histograms is described by the ``Histograms.json`` file.
 Its most recent version is available `here <https://dxr.mozilla.org/mozilla-central/source/toolkit/components/telemetry/Histograms.json>`_.
 The ``info.revision`` field indicates the revision of the file that describes the reported histograms.

 keyedHistograms
 ---------------